Currently, Node.js steps can only be run inside a Docker container. TeamCity uses

 .nvmrc file, it will automatically use the node version specified in it.

-To access a private npm registry during a build (for example, to download some package), you need to:
+To access a private npm registry during a build (for example, to download a package), you need to:

 In Build Configuration Settings | Build Features, add an NPM Registry Connection build feature and select the new connection, so it can be used in this configuration.

-As a result, a TeamCity agent will authenticate in this registry during the build and sign out after its finish.
+As a result, a TeamCity agent will authenticate in this registry during the build.

 Alternatively to this procedure, you can let TeamCity parse a token from the